Registered Nurse (RN) Letter of Recommendation Samples

 Harry is competent in assisting with surgical procedures, pediatric surgeries being his most preferred.
 He is familiar with emergency ER protocols and very competent when it comes to checking and monitoring a patient’s vital signs.
 Doctors in your institution will undoubtedly appreciate the helping hand he brings to the table.

-Where there is no specific example to share, one should discuss non-technical skills the nurse possesses.
+Where there is no specific example to share, one should discuss the non-technical skills the nurse possesses.

 Henry has been an observant student who is quick to learn.
 He demonstrates a high level of professionalism when carrying out his duties.
 He is a team player and has excellent written and verbal communication skills, which are very imperative in nursing.

-As his supervisor, I have known Danny as diligent, competent, and passionate at his job.
-He is well organized and ethical.
+As his supervisor, I have known Danny as diligent, competent, and passionate about his job.
+He is well-organized and ethical.
 He always ensures things are where they need to be and observes high hygiene standards during his shifts.

 Subsequently, the recommender should give examples of how the nurse demonstrated the outlined skills and cases where he or she demonstrated exceptional skills.
-This should be done in a narrative way.
+This should be done narratively.
 The recommender should write this section from their point of view, that is, what the story illustrated to him or her.

 Adam is a counselor at the hospital.
 He holds a 30-minute counseling session every Friday to coach patients on life, spirituality, and self-esteem.
 His lessons have been reported to be helpful in mental health patient recoveries.